All Episodes

 Good.

-Do you remember that conversation?
+You remember that conversation?

-I was uh Well, you were I the caller was confused about why this happens.
+The caller was confused about why this happens.

-You know, why don't they believe you when you say you don't want to have children?
+Why don't they believe you when you say you don't want to have children?

 Oh, yeah, yeah, okay.

-Yeah, call her, okay.
+Yeah, a caller, okay.

 I'm sure you're never confused about stuff like that.